Charmungo98/project1-ivar-the-boneless/README.md

 ### Content

-- All content was written by the developer, however, great inspiration was taken from my fellow Code institue stuents previous projects.
+- All content was written by the developer, however, great inspiration was taken from my fellow Code institue students previous projects.

-- Josswe26 project 1 example was a huge inpsiration and greatly assisted in providing the framework stucture for the website code inlcuding the format of HTML and the structure of the README file.
-Josswe26 provided the framework and structure of the layout of the README file however the content is all of my own origin.
+- Josswe26 VIda Spa project example was a huge inpsiration and greatly assisted in providing the inspiration for the framework stucture of HTML and the structure of the README file, however the content within the inspired framework is my original content.

 ### Media